How to Recover Data from the Hard Drive off a Broken Computer or Laptop

 In most circumstances – especially with regards to laptops – hardware issues will stem from an exterior component, such as a monitor or fan.
 Therefore, before you start taking out hard drives and spending money on repairs, try to establish the route of the problem.
 Sometimes the simplest solution, such as checking that the connections are secure, is all it takes.

-It’s important to set restoration points and back up all of your data on a regular basis.
+It’s important to set restoration points and backup all of your data on a regular basis – we recommend trying cloud-based storage for this.
 Get into the habit of doing this whenever you make a significant change to your system.
 Keep all of your data saved on an external hard drive to minimise your risk.